Getting a Tree Survey – Some Frequently Asked Questions

-The following are a range of Frequently Asked Questions relating to obtaining a tree survey and arboricultural report, which is one of the most commonly requested arboricultural reports that we produce:
+The following are some Frequently Asked Questions relating to obtaining a tree survey and arboricultural report, which is one of the most commonly requested arboricultural reports that we produce:

 What is the BS5837 Tree Survey and Report?

 Produced by the British Standards Institute, this Standard defines what input an Arboricultural Consultant should have in a planning application where trees are involved.
 It dictates what information should be gathered in the tree survey and makes recommendations about the impact that various construction activities may have on trees.
 As it says on the British Standards Institute website, “BS 5837:2012 provides recommendations relating to tree care, with a view to achieving a harmonious and sustainable relationship between new construction/existing structures and their surrounding trees.”

 What are Retention Categories?